Chandrayaan 2: Vikram Lander was half a kilometre away from intended touch down point

 Ayon Bhattacharjee, tweeted, "#VikramLanderFound Lander Vikram Located on Moon Surface, trying for communication," and shared two banners, one showing a lunar surface, and the other bearing the word hope in bold letters.

-In between, many also posted humour-laden tweets, to acknowledge the landing as reported by Isro.
+In between, many also posted humour-laden tweets, to acknowledge the landing as reported by ISRO.

-But, the feeling of hope and pride in all tweets was unmistakeable.
+But, the feeling of hope and pride in all tweets was unmistakable.

 "When I was a kid, I saw people in tears when India lost in cricket.
 Last night I saw a lot of people in tears because the Vikram lander failed.
 Doesn't that tell a story of changing India.
 When kids can spend a sleepless night for a scientific endeavour, India is winning.
 Jai Hind," wrote @ayonbh.